I own a small apple orchard of about 35 trees.

 As a new homesteader I believed then as I do now, that it is important to plant fruit trees first when settling in at a new place.
 I had taken a lesson from the early settlers of Pennsylvania who depended upon apples for fruit, cider and vinegar for food preservation.
 Fruit trees came before anything else.

-Apple trees will last a lifetime.
+Apple trees can last a lifetime.

 And depending upon the variety, they’ll take from between 2- 10 years to mature and produce fruit.
 I think fruit trees are an important part of the foundation that home food production and self-reliance is built upon.